The Best Remote Proofreading Jobs

 You may be able to find other sites or job postings by doing so.

 You can also promote yourself on your social media.
-Some excellent platforms to attract clients on include LinkedIn, Facebook, Instagram, and Twitter.
+Some excellent platforms to attract clients include LinkedIn, Facebook, Instagram, and Twitter.

 Here are some other helpful tips for finding jobs as an online proofreader: